PaddlePaddle/book/02.recognize_digits/README.en.md

 Fig. 6.
 LeNet-5 Convolutional Neural Network architecture<br/>
 </p>

-[LeNet-5](http://yann.lecun.com/exdb/lenet/) is one of the simplest Convolutional Neural Networks.
-Fig. 6. shows its architecture: A 2-dimensional input image is fed into two sets of convolutional layers and pooling layers, this output is then fed to a fully connected layer and a softmax classifier.
-The following three properties of convolution enable LeNet-5 to better recognize images than Multilayer fully connected perceptrons:
+[**LeNet-5**](http://yann.lecun.com/exdb/lenet/) is one of the simplest Convolutional Neural Networks.
+Fig. 6. shows its architecture: A 2-dimensional input image is fed into two sets of convolutional layers and pooling layers.
+This output is then fed to a fully connected layer and a softmax classifier.
+Compared to multilayer, fully connected perceptrons, the LeNet-5 can recognize images better.
+This is due to the following three properties of the convolution:

-- 3D properties of neurons: a convolutional layer is organized by width, height and depth.
+- The 3D nature of the neurons: a convolutional layer is organized by width, height and depth.
 Neurons in each layer are connected to only a small region in the previous layer.
 This region is called the receptive field.
-- Local connection: A CNN utilizes the local space correlation by connecting local neurons.
+- Local connectivity: A CNN utilizes the local space correlation by connecting local neurons.
 This design guarantees that the learned filter has a strong response to local input features.
 Stacking many such layers generates a non-linear filter that is more global.
 This enables the network to first obtain good representation for small parts of input and then combine them to represent a larger region.
-- Sharing weights: In a CNN, computation is iterated on shared parameters (weights and bias) to form a feature map.
-This means all neurons in the same depth of the output respond to the same feature.
-This allows detecting a feature regardless of its position in the input and enables translation equivariance.
+- Weight sharing: In a CNN, computation is iterated on shared parameters (weights and bias) to form a feature map.
+This means that all the neurons in the same depth of the output respond to the same feature.
+This allows the network to detect a feature regardless of its position in the input.
+In other words, it is shift invariant.

-For more details on Convolutional Neural Networks, please refer to [this Stanford open course]( http://cs231n.github.io/convolutional-networks/ ) and [this Image Classification](https://github.com/PaddlePaddle/book/blob/develop/image_classification/README.md) tutorial.
+For more details on Convolutional Neural Networks, please refer to the tutorial on [Image Classification](https://github.com/PaddlePaddle/book/blob/develop/image_classification/README.md) and the [relevant lecture](http://cs231n.github.io/convolutional-networks/) from a Stanford open course.

 ### List of Common Activation Functions
 - Sigmoid activation function: $ f(x) = sigmoid(x) = \frac{1}{1+e^{-x}} $